 Registrar in Surgery

-Specialist in Surgery & Sports Medicine & Rehabilitation
+Specialist in Surgery and Sports Medicine & Rehabilitation

 Dr Alex Lai